HenriqueOCabral/HenriqueOCabral/README.md

 - Work hard, study hard.

-- In love with Web Development and Infosec.
+- In love with Frontend Development and Infosec.

-- I’m currently working on develop exquisite apps, API's.
+- I’m currently working on develop exquisite apps and API's.

 - I'm enjoying bug bounties programs.

-- I’m always studying Javascript, React, Next and Node.
+- I’m always studying Javascript, React, Next, and Node.

 - I’m looking for help with algorithms and data structures.